 To conduct methodical comparisons among scenarios with the discussed metrics, we employed statistical analyses.
 Since the simulations were performed on seven subjects with three trials in five different scenarios, repeated measures analysis of variance (ANOVA) and Tukey Post-hoc were applied to test the statistically significant difference between the selected metrics and scenarios.
-Additionally, for the Pareto simulations, the statistical analysis has been performed for the specific points selected from the Pareto front for further investigation.
-Nevertheless, the standard deviation of all points on the Pareto front was explicitly plotted for both criteria.
-We used a significance level of 0.05 and SPSS \cite{spss} for performing the tests.
+Additionally, for the Pareto simulations, statistical analyses were performed for the specific points selected from the Pareto front for further investigation.
+Nevertheless, the standard deviations of all points on the Pareto front were explicitly plotted for both criteria.
+We used a significance level of 0.05 and SPSS \cite{spss} to perform the tests.

 \section*{Results and Discussion}